altoid29/WPM_Intercept/README.md

 # WPM_Intercept
-A DLL utility for intercepting WriteProcessMemory calls and dumping the buffer back to disk.
+A DLL utility for intercepting WriteProcessMemory and NtWriteVirtualMemory calls and dumping the buffer back to disk.

 # Usage
 - [1] Open the program that calls WriteProcessMemory.